Why is my hamster shaking?

 A nutritional deficiency

 Nutritional deficiencies are another possible cause of tremors in hamsters.
 Hamsters need a balanced diet to stay healthy.
-Nutritional deficiencies can be caused by poor nutrition, for example if hamsters do not eat enough vegetables and fruits.
-Nutritional deficiencies can also be caused by poor absorption of nutrients, for example in cases of intestinal malabsorption.
+Nutritional deficiencies can be caused by poor diet, for example if hamsters do not eat enough vegetables and fruits.
+Nutritional deficiencies can also be caused by poor absorption of nutrients, such as intestinal malabsorption.

 Poisoning